 Adding motion blur to certain movements can add new layers of excitement to the motion in your videos.

-One of the first features I fell in love with inside GoAnimate is the Camera Movement tool.
-I wanted to zoom out to reveal the setting in which my character existed, while matching the framing of my character from the previous scene.
+One of the first features I fell in love with inside Vyond is the Camera Movement tool.
+I wanted to zoom out to reveal the setting in which my character existed while matching the framing of my character from the previous scene.
 I figured out a way to do this, by making my character very, very small in the scene of the lake, then started with the camera WAY zoomed in to match the frame size and position of my character in the previous scene.
 This way, I was able to make a match-cut between scenes and then zoom out to reveal where my character had moved to.
 Here are some screenshots to help clarify.